-Spend a summer afternoon with your pets and enjoy an outdoor tour of Woodmere's beautiful grounds and sculptures.
-Offered in conjunction with Chestnut Hill Buisness Accociation and Weavers Way Co-op's annual Petapalooza, a celebration of all things pets.
-Dogs, cats, and other leashed pets are welcome!
+Spend a summer afternoon with your pets and enjoy an outdoor tour of Woodmere’s beautiful grounds and sculptures.
+This fun event is offered in conjunction with the Chestnut Hill Business Association and Weavers Way Co- op’s annual Petapalooza, a celebration of all things pets!

 Martin Luther King, Jr. Day Festival

 Monday, January 16, 2017 | noon–4:00 p.m. | FREE

 Children and their families are invited to draw inspiration from Dr. King’s themes, words, and activism to write letters to Philadelphia’s Mayor Jim Kenney.
 The Philly Children’s March is an interracial network of families talking, playing, and rising up together for racial justice.

 Parks, Ruby Bridges, Harriet Tubman, and many others who fought for freedom

 and civil rights; then create an art project commemorating these American heroes.

 Denise Valentine pays tribute to the messages of Dr. King and performs traditional folktales and songs that illustrate the importance of family, community, and good character.
 Her stories are flavored with colorful people, talking animals, humor, suspense, and action, all brought to life with music and movement.
 They reveal acts of resistance, resilience,

 and reciprocity that have sustained African Americans through their long struggle for freedom.